 Eat smaller meals more often.

-beverages with caffeine, chocolate, and peppermint.
+foods and beverages with caffeine, chocolate, and peppermint.

 Raise the head of your bed 6 to 8 inches.

-Eating to avoid constipation
+Eating to prevent constipation

 Just about everybody gets constipated every now and then.
 It's not usually considered